Intervention/docs/image/v3/modifying/resizing.md

 ## Crop Image
 ### Cut out a rectangular part

-> public Image::crop(int $width, int $height, int $offset_x = 0, int $offset_y = 0, string $position = 'top-left'): ImageInterface
+> public Image::crop(int $width, int $height, int $offset_x = 0, int $offset_y = 0, mixed $background = 'ffffff', string $position = 'top-left'): ImageInterface

-Cut out a rectangular part of the current image with given width and height. certain position.
-Define optional x,y offset coordinates to move the cutout by the given amount of pixels.
+Cuts a rectangular portion of the current image with a given width and height at a specified position.
+Pass optional x, y offset coordinates to move the crop by the specified number of pixels.

+You can also specify a background color.
+This color is used to fill any new areas that may be created, e.g. if the cropped area is larger than the original image format.

 #### Parameters